ABOUT THE CONFERENCE

 Q: What kind of research can I submit?

-Q: I am a mature student (ie, Post-Grad, Post-Bac) who has already completed a degree.
+Q: I am a mature student who has already completed a degree (Post-Grad, Post-Bac).
 Can I still submit an abstract to ICHAMS?

-A: Yes, research completed as part of a post-baccalaureate program or research done previously during undergraduate studies is acceptable for submission to ICHAMS.
-Additionally, research done during your time in medical school or during your pharmacy or physiotherapy degree is accepted, even if you have a previous degree.
-Research completed as part of a Masters or PhD programme, however, cannot be accepted.
+Yes, research completed as part of a post-baccalaureate program or research done previously during undergraduate studies is acceptable for submission to ICHAMS.
+Additionally, research done during your time in medical school or during your pharmacy/physiotherapy degree is accepted.
+If your research was conducted as part of a higher-level degree program (Masters, PhD), then submit your work as part of the Graduate Category.

-Q: Can I submit an abstract that has already been presented at another conference?
+Q: Can I present an abstract that has already been presented at another conference?

-A: Yes, you may submit work that has already been presented at another conference, however, in compliance with copyright regulations you may NOT publish the same abstract more than once.
-Therefore, if you have published your abstract previously, you may present it at ICHAMS but must withhold it from publication in BMC Proceedings.
+Yes, you may submit work that has already been presented at another conference.
+However, in compliance with copyright regulations you may not publish the same abstract more than once.
+Therefore, if you have already published your abstract in any journal you can present at ICHAMS but cannot sign the waiver for publication in the BMC Proceedings.

-Q: My supervisor is not aware that I am submitting my abstract to ICHAMS – can I still submit it?
+Q: My supervisor is not aware that I am submitting my abstract to ICHAMS – can I still submit?

-A: No, as this is an undergraduate research conference, all abstracts must be reviewed by your supervisor and the supervisor must be listed as a co-author.
+No, as this is an undergraduate research conference all abstracts must be reviewed by your supervisor and the supervisor must be listed as a co-author.

 Q: I have already submitted my abstract, however I have recently received new results that change the outcome of my abstract – can these changes now be made?

-A: No, once an abstract has been submitted, no further changes can be made.
-If accepted for oral or poster presentation you may supplement your results with new data obtained since abstract submission.
+No, once an abstract has been accepted no further changes can be made.
+If accepted for oral or poster presentations, you may supplement your results with new data obtained since abstract submission.
+However, these changes will not be published in the BMC Proceedings (i.e. only the originally submitted abstract is published).

-Q: I have more abstract authors than there is room for in the submission form.
+Q: I have more abstract authors than there is room for in the submission form – how do I add them all?

-If you have more than 10 authors please send an email to ICHAMSresearch@rcsi.ie with your full name and the full title of your abstract.
-Please provide a list of all authors including first name, middle initial (if necessary), last name, and affiliation (department, school, city, country).
+If you have more than 10 authors please send an email to firstname.lastname@example.org with your full name and the full title of your abstract.
+Please provide a list of all authors including first name, middle initial (if necessary), surname, and affiliation).
 Please mark the most senior author as the corresponding author.

-A: The corresponding author is the most senior author of your abstract, commonly your supervisor.
-If you choose to submit your abstract for publication in BMC Proceedings the corresponding author will be listed in the publication.
-Please note that all correspondence regarding the conference itself will be directed to you, the delegate.
-The corresponding author designation is used strictly for abstract publication.
+The corresponding author is the most senior author of your abstract, commonly your supervisor.
+If you choose to submit your abstract for publication in the BMC Proceedings, the corresponding author will be listed in the publication.
+Please note that all correspondence regarding the conference itself will be directed at the Lead Author.
+The corresponding author designation is strictly used for abstract publication.

 Q: Will my abstract be published if I submit it to ICHAMS?

-A: All abstracts accepted for oral or poster presentation that have not been published previously can be published in BMC (BioMed Central) Proceedings.
-During registration on the day of the conference you will be provided with a publication waiver.
+All abstracts accepted for oral or poster presentations that have not been published previously can be published in the BMC Proceedings.
+During registration at the conference, you will be provided with a publication waiver.
 This waiver must be signed in order for the abstract to proceed to publication.
-If you do not attend the conference or do not sign the waiver your abstract will not be published.
+If you do not attend the conference or do not sign the waiver, your abstract will not be published.

-Q: What if I do not want to have my abstract published?
+Q: What if I do not want my abstract published?

-A: If you do not sign the publication waiver on the day you register for the conference your abstract will not be published.
+If you do not sign the publication waiver on the day you register for the conference during the conference weekend, your abstract will not be published.
+If you don’t pay the 10 Euro processing fee, your abstract will not be submitted to BMC proceedings

 A: Please contact your local Irish Embassy for information regarding travel requirements to Dublin.
 If you require a Visa, we will issue a certificate of registration to support your application ONLY after the registration fee is paid in full.
 We cannot issue this letter unless the fee for conference attendance is paid.
 We can write letters for active or passive participants of the conference.